 - Increased pulse and blood pressure

-Contact a treatment expert at (855) 826-4464
+Make a Call (855) 826-4464

-Addiction to Stimulants
+Addiction To Stimulants

-Understanding the symptoms of a stimulant addiction can help determine if you or someone you know has a problem.
+Understanding the symptoms of a Stimulant addiction can help determine if you or someone you know has a problem.
 There are 11 criteria for an addiction as outlined by the Diagnostic and Statistical Manual of Mental Disorders.
 Learn about the symptoms of addiction.

 Stimulant Abuse Statistics

-The rates of emergency room visits for stimulants has steadily increased over the years, from 2,303 in 2004 to 17,272 in 2011.
+The rate of emergency room visits for Stimulants has steadily increased over the years; there were 2,303 such incidents in 2004 and 17,272 in 2011.

-In 2012, there were an estimated 1.2 million nonmedical users (aged 12 and older) of prescription stimulants in the United States.
+In 2012, there were an estimated 1.2 million nonmedical users (aged 12 and older) of prescription Stimulants in the United States.

-Nearly 360,000 people received treatment for a stimulant addiction in 2012.
+Nearly 360,000 people received treatment for a Stimulant addiction in 2012.

 Getting Help For Your Stimulant Addiction

-If you have an addiction to stimulants and are ready to get help, you have made the most important step toward recovery.
+If you have an addiction to Stimulants and are ready to get help, you have made the most important step toward recovery.
 Beginning the recovery process can be scary, but there are countless people available to provide you with the support you need.
 You aren’t alone in your journey — find help today.